neoforged/.github/primers/1.22/index.md

     - `ResettableOptionWidget` - A widget that can reset its value to a default.
     - `SelectableEntry` - A utility for checking whether the mouse is in a specific region.
 - `net.minecraft.client.gui.layouts.HeaderAndFooterLayout#MAGIC_PADDING` - A common padding between the elements.
+- `net.minecraft.client.gui.screens.advancements`
-- `net.minecraft.client.gui.screens.advancements.AdvancementTab#canScrollHorizontally`, `canScrollVertically` - Checks whether the tab data can be scrolled in a given direction.
+    - `AdvancementTab#canScrollHorizontally`, `canScrollVertically` - Checks whether the tab data can be scrolled in a given direction.
+    - `AdvancementTabType#getWidth`, `getHeight` - Gets the width / height of the tab.
 - `net.minecraft.client.gui.screens.debug.DebugOptionsScreen#getOptionList` - Returns the list of options for the debug screen.
+- `net.minecraft.client.gui.screens.inventory`
+    - `AbstractMountInventoryScreen` - A screen representing a mount's inventory.
-- `net.minecraft.client.gui.screens.inventory.EffectsInInventory`
+    - `EffectsInInventory`
         - `SPACING` - The spacing between effects.
         - `SPRITE_SQUARE_SIZE` - The size of the effect icon.
+    - `NautilusInventoryScreen` - The screen for the nautilus inventory.
 - `net.minecraft.client.gui.screens.options`
     - `OptionsSubScreen#resetOption` - Resets the option value to its default.
     - `VideoSettingsScreen#updateTransparencyButton` - Sets the transparency button to the current option value.
 - `net.minecraft.client.gui.screens.packs.TransferableSelectionList$PackEntry#ICON_SIZE` - The size of the pack icon.
+- `net.minecraft.client.gui.screens.recipebook.RecipeBookTabButton#select`, `unselect` - Handles tab display selection.
 - `net.minecraft.client.input.InputQuirks#EDIT_SHORTCUT_KEY_LEFT`, `EDIT_SHORTCUT_KEY_RIGHT` -> `InputWithModifiers#hasControlDownWithQuirk`, not one-to-one
 - `net.minecraft.client.model`
     - `HumanoidModel$ArmPose`
         - `SPEAR` - The spear third person arm pose.
         - `animateUseItem` - Modifies the `PoseStack` given the entity state, use time, arm, and stack.
+        - `affectsOffhandPose` - Whether the arm animation will affect the offhand pose.
     - `NautilusArmorModel` - The armor model for a nautilus.
     - `NautilusModel` - The model for a nautilus.
     - `NautilusSaddleModel` - The saddle model for a nautilus.